SimbaGeti-hub/MAYONDO-WOOD-AND-FURNITURE/README.md

 To run, clone the repository, install dependencies using npm install, and start the development server with npm start.

 Planned improvements include dashboards for sales/stock analytics, automated email reports, multiple branch support, and secure user authentication.

+To log is as manager -  usermane = manager, password = manager123  , select role = manager
+To log is as sales -  usermane = sales, password = sales123  , select role = sales
+To log is as delivery -  usermane = delivery, password = delivery123  , select role = delivery